COVID-19 Rent Relief

 The specific documentation needed from the tenant and landlord will be determined during the application process, however individuals may get a general idea of what may be required by each party from the lists below.

 Valid government issued ID for applicant(s) noted on lease.
-Documentation may include a state issued driver’s license, passport, U.S. visa, green card or other identification
+Documentation may include but is not limited to; a state issued driver’s license or ID Card, passport, U.S. visa, green card, other generally recognized identification or certification from other federal or state assistance programs.

-Past due utility statement for each utility in the application (if applying for utility assistance)
+Most recent utility statement for each utility in the application (if applying for utility assistance) including current period unpaid charges, past due charges and any applicable late fees.

-Income documentation (specific document(s) determined at time of application)
+Income documentation (specific document(s) determined at time of application).
+Income may be verified by self-attestation when documentation is not immediately available.

 If applicant is an emancipated minor, copy of a court ordered Declaration of Emancipation or Marriage Certificate